seisbench/seisbench/CONTRIBUTING.md

 In contrast, maintenance branches only contain bugfixes and do **not** contain new features.
 Bugfixes are merged from the maintenance branches into the main branch.

+SeisBench follows the [numpy schedule](https://numpy.org/neps/nep-0029-deprecation_policy.html) for supported python versions.
+This does not necessarily mean that new SeisBench versions will not run on older python versions, but that we will not ship wheels for these versions.

 ## Submitting a pull request

 You want to contribute to SeisBench?
 That's great news.
 Here's a quick guide.